You are here:

 Source: Coronet Magazine and the Disability History Museum

-How to cite: “We Kept Our Retarded Child At Home,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/gouverneur-parents-association/we-kept-our-child-at-home.
+How to cite: “We Kept Our Retarded Child At Home, excerpt,” Frank Piccola, as told to Ralph Bass, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/we-kept-our-child-at-home.

-- What does Eddie enjoy doing at home and with his family?
+- What did Eddie enjoy doing at home and with his family?

-- What challenges do Eddie and his family face in his neighborhood and community?
+- What challenges did Eddie and his family face in his neighborhood and community?

-- What conditions make it possible for Eddie’s family to decide not to send him to an institution, as a doctor suggested, and instead to support him in living at home?
+- What conditions made it possible for Eddie’s family to decide not to send him to an institution, as a doctor suggested, and instead to support him in living at home?